How to Use The Eisenhower Time Management Matrix

 A to-do list is an excellent tool to get things done.
-But, not all of the tasks are worthwhile to spend time on.
-Many of them can be delegated or even deleted.
-You need to sort out these tasks before you start doing things from the to-do list.
-To distinguish them, you can use the Eisenhower time management matrix.
-A handy time management technique for high achievers.
+But not all the tasks are worth spending time on.
+Many of them you can delegate or even delete.
+To distinguish them, you can use a simple prioritization tool: the Eisenhower Matrixโa handy time management technique for high achievers.

-In this article, you will get a brief idea of the Eisenhower Matrix and how you can apply this in your life to get high-impact things done that matter to you the most.
+In this article, you will get a brief idea of the Eisenhower Matrix and how you can apply it in your life to get high-impact things done that matter to you the most.

 What is the Eisenhower Matrix?

-The Eisenhower Matrix is a popular time management technique that offers a framework to prioritize tasks based on importance and urgency.
+The Eisenhower Matrix is a popular time management technique that provides a framework for prioritizing tasks by importance and urgency.

-Dwight D. Eisenhower, a five-star general during World War II and the 34th President of the United States, developed this concept.
-He used it to prioritize tasks and deal with high-stakes issues in this service.
+Dwight D. Eisenhower, a five-star General during World War II and the 34th President of the United States, developed this concept.
+He used it to prioritize tasks and deal with high-stakes issues in his service.
 D. Eisenhower was well-known for his high output and organization.
 His prioritization technique reveals how he used to manage his workload and priorities.

-Later the method was popularized by Stephen Covey when he introduced this method in his best-selling book The 7 Habits of Highly Effective People.
+Later, the method was popularized by Stephen Covey, who introduced it in his best-selling book The 7 Habits of Highly Effective People.
 As the concept originated from Dwight D. Eisenhower, it got its name as the Eisenhower Matrix.
-The matrix is also known as the Urgent-Important Matrix, The Eisenhower Box, Time Management Matrix, and The Eisenhower Method.
+The matrix is also known as the Urgent-Important Matrix, the Eisenhower Box, the Time Management Matrix, and the Eisenhower Method.

-The tool includes four boxes – Do, schedule, delegate and delete.
-You need to organize tasks in these four boxes and do them based on their importance.
+The tool includes four boxes: Do, Schedule, Delegate, and Delete.
+You need to organize the tasks in these four boxes and complete them in order of importance.

 What do the 4 boxes in the Eisenhower Matrix represent?